ibm-cloud-docs/EventStreams/messagehub105.md

 <br/>

 The MQ bridge allows you to transfer message data from an {{site.data.keyword.IBM_notm}}
- MQ queue to a {{site.data.keyword.messagehub}} Kafka topic.
+ MQ queue to an {{site.data.keyword.messagehub}} Kafka topic.
 The MQ bridge enables you to efficiently perform cloud-style workloads (for example, data analytics) against {{site.data.keyword.IBM_notm}} MQ message data generated within your enterprise.
  {:shortdesc}

 The MQ bridge connects to an {{site.data.keyword.IBM_notm}} MQ queue manager as an MQ client and consumes MQ message data from an MQ queue.
-The bridge converts each MQ message into a Kafka record and sends the message to a {{site.data.keyword.messagehub}} Kafka topic.
+The bridge converts each MQ message into a Kafka record and sends the message to an {{site.data.keyword.messagehub}} Kafka topic.

 ## Supported versions of {{site.data.keyword.IBM_notm}} MQ
 {: #mq_support}